The PACM series will adhere to the following principles:

 - Reviewers may be drawn from outside the conference Program Committee

 - Minimum of two-cycle review with opportunity for major revisions reviewed by same reviewers

 It is recommended that attendance at the event not be mandatory for publication.

 - The default medium for PACM journals will be online-only.
 Physical distribution media can be produced at additional cost with per issue with pricing based on media, quantity and size of issues.

 - There will be no professional typesetting.
-Authors must use the ACM Large article format option within the Consolidated ACM TeX or Word template which is available here: http://www.acm.org/publications/authors/submissions
+Authors must use the template selected by the title, either the ACM large, single-column format or the ACM small option within the Consolidated ACM TeX or the Word template that is available here: http://www.acm.org/publications/authors/submissions.

 - ACM’s standard journal submission system will not be used by PACM because it would require significant cost for configuration and development time to fit the standard PACM model and add new ongoing administrative costs.